 Asking the court to appoint counsel for you in these cases can be complicated.
-If you have questions, use Ask a Question to chat online with a lawyer or law student, or use the Legal Help Finder tool.
+If you have questions, use Ask a Question to chat online with a lawyer or law student, or use the Legal Help Directory tool.

 How do I ask for a lawyer if I cannot afford one?

 An indigent defendant could face jailtime as a result of an enforcement action.
 So a common concern when that happens is how to ask for a lawyer.